dncoble/CubicOptimal/to-do.md

 created UDSlice, also create RLSlice and FBSlice

 little things to make it run faster:
-	IDAStar checks cube equality at each step, can that be sped up?i change heuristic table just to be array
+	IDAStar checks cube equality at each step, can that be sped up?
+	TableBuilder produces byte[] but still uses hash map

 make another cube class with simple boolean matrices and boolean multiplication, it may be faster.